motion/orbit/notes/next-nate.md

 - Lists search+select seems to have regressed, could be new react-window
 - Fix GraphQL Explorer interface small glitches
-- Fix general settings not showing selected item anymore
-- Fix settings pane tabs not showing active
-- Fix settings > Spaces pane not loading

-App Icons:

-- Redo app icons so you can choose any blueprint icon for your app
-- Simplify them a bit

 Install apps:

-- Fix search apps to be more reliable
-- Get install working from remote
-- Get install command working from cli
-- Have workspace update with new app
-- Fix apps showing icons in topbar
-- Fix show home app by default on load
 - Test loading multiple different workspaces and apps

 Edit apps from interface: